mohamuhsin/foodies-app/README.md

 ### 5. Optimized Images with the Nextjs Image Component:
 > Nextjs recommends its Image component to be used rather than <img />, which helps output images in a more optimized way.

+### 6. Using More Custom Component:
+> Created more custom components in the app.